YLS_banner_crop_0003_GLC.jpg

 Aaron Haviland

-Aaron Haviland is a Yale Law School graduate.
+Aaron is a Yale Law School graduate.
 Prior to law school, he served in the U.S. Marine Corps and left with the rank of Captain.
 He completed his undergraduate degree in physics at the U.S. Naval Academy and his master’s degree in international relations at the University of Cambridge.
 Aaron grew up in a State Department family and spent his childhood in Haiti, Bangladesh, England, Senegal, Pakistan, and India.

 Daniel Hessel